ericniaina/django-materialize/README.rst

          ...
     )

-Include material javascript and styles along with jQuery into your base template.
+Include django_materialize javascript and styles along with jQuery into your base template.

 .. code-block:: html